qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Some physicists propose **Anthropic Principle**: the physical laws allow life because the existence of life "selects" the physical law.
 The speciality of the physical laws come from survivorship bias.

+What people don't do is as important as what people do.

 ### Availability bias

 **Availability bias**: When thinking, the immediate examples that come into mind plays a big role.